-Eduardo Bérèterbide is an associate in the International arbitration practice.
+Eduardo Bérèterbide is a senior associate in the International arbitration practice.

-His experience includes commercial and investment treaty arbitrations under the Rules of the ICC, ICSID and CAM Santiago.
+His experience includes commercial and investment treaty arbitrations under the Rules of the ICC, ICSID, UNCITRAL and CAM Santiago.
 His focus has been on energy, construction and investment disputes, particularly disputes with a Latin American or Iberian nexus.

 International arbitrations on which Eduardo Bérèterbide has worked include the representation of:

-- A leading European energy group in a UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
+- A leading European energy group, Claimant in a UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
 The dispute relates to measures taken by Spain in the renewable energy sector.

-- A Latin American aviation consultancy firm as Claimant in two ICC arbitrations initiated against European aircraft manufacturers.
+- A Latin American aviation consultancy firm, Claimant in two ICC arbitrations against European aircraft manufacturers.
 The disputes relate to unpaid invoices and the damages arising from the termination of agency contracts.

-- A leading European renewable energy company as Claimant in an ICC arbitration in Paris against a European industrial group.
-The dispute arises from a contract for the development of two wind farm projects in Latin America.
-Spanish law applies and the language of the proceedings is Spanish.
+- A leading European renewable energy company, Claimant in an ICC arbitration in Paris against a European industrial group.
+The dispute arose from a contract for the development of two wind farm projects in Latin America.
+Spanish law applied and the language of the proceedings was Spanish.

-- The Bolivarian Republic of Venezuela in an ICSID arbitration initiated by Vestey Group Ltd. (ICSID Case No. ARB/06/4).
-The dispute is in relation to a farming enterprise.
-The claims are brought under the Venezuela-UK bilateral investment treaty.
+- The Bolivarian Republic of Venezuela, Respondent in an ICSID arbitration initiated by Vestey Group Ltd. (ICSID Case No. ARB/06/4).
+The dispute was in relation to a farming enterprise.
+The claims were brought under the Venezuela-U.K. bilateral investment treaty.

-- A European power and automation manufacturer and contractor as Claimant in an ICC arbitration in Frankfurt against an African State-owned utility.
+- A European power and automation manufacturer and contractor, Claimant in an ICC arbitration in Frankfurt against an African State-owned utility.
 The dispute arose from the termination by our client of a contract for the rehabilitation and expansion of an electricity distribution system.
-The Respondent entered a substantial counterclaim against our client.
-Eritrean law applied.
+The law of the Respondent’s State applied.

 Columbia University School of Law